-This course examines the history of Europe between the unification of Germany in1870-71 and the end of the Second World War in 1945.
-It begins with an overview of late 19th century Europe, discussing the legacy of industrialisation.
-The development of parliamentary government and the coming of World War One.
+This course examines the history of Europe between the unification of Germany in 1870-71 and the end of the Second World War in 1945.
+We begin with an overview of late nineteenthcentury Europe, discussing the legacy of industrialization, the development of parliamentary government, and the coming of World War One.
 The second section looks at the impact of the war on international relations, on the economy and on European politics.
 There follows an examination of the development of the Soviet Union between 1917 and 1939, and of the growing polarization between Fascism and Communism in Western Europe in the 1930s.
 The course concludes with a consideration of the origins, course, and consequences of the Second World War.